handgunman/primitive-scripts/README.md

 Loading mode 1 leads to deletion and creation of tables under the data.
 Mode 0 adds data to existing tables.
 When loading for the first time it is recommended to use mode 1 for automatic creation of tables.

+The script does not check the availability of the database, the availability of the necessary tables and data for the same period.

-The scripts can be combined with the exception of writing to the file.
+The scripts can be combined with the exception of writing to the file